oVirt/ovirt-engine-sdk/README.md

     $ cd generator
     $ mvn clean install

+This Java program will in turn use the `generateDS.py` tool to generate Python code from the XML schema, so you need to have this tool installed, and it must be version 2.12a exactly, otherwise the tool will refuse to run.
+If you don't have it installed use the `pip` command (will need to be `root`for this):

+    # pip install generateDS==2.12a

+If you don't have the `pip` command then you will need to install it with the package management tools of your distribution.
+For example, if you are using a `RPM` and `yum` based distribution:

+    # yum -y install python-pip

 Then you will need to place the files containing the XML schema of entities and the RSDL in the `src/main/resources` directory.
 This can be done manually, but it is better to extract them from the engine Maven artifacts, running the